ankaAR/bestiario5e/_creatures/githyanki-knight.md

 * 3/day each: jump, misty step, nondetection (self only), tongues
 * 1/day each: plane shift, telekinesis

-### Actions
+### Acciones

-***Multiattack.*** The githyanki makes two silver greatsword attacks.
+***Multiataque.*** The githyanki makes two silver greatsword attacks.

-***Silver Greatsword.*** Melee Weapon Attack: +9 to hit, reach 5 ft., one target.
-Hit: 13 (2d6 + 6) slashing damage plus 10 (3d6) psychic damage.
+***Silver Greatsword.*** Melee Weapon Attack: +9 al ataque, alcance 5 pies, un objetivo.
+Impacto: 13 (2d6 + 6) slashing damage plus 10 (3d6) psychic damage.
 This is a magic weapon attack.
 On a critical hit against a target in an astral body (as with the astral projection spell), the githyanki can cut the silvery cord that tethers the target to its material body, instead of dealing damage.